-Other ETPs let you buy a basket of stocks of companies in the oil and/or natural gas business by buying a single product; they seek to match the return of a petroleum industry stock index, before expenses.
+Other ETPs let you buy a basket of oil and/or gas company stocks by buying a single product.
+They seek to match the return of a petroleum industry stock index before expenses.

-Some ETPs are leveraged, which means they attempt to return, on a daily basis, a multiple of the return of their benchmark.
-For example, the Direxion Daily S&P Oil & Gas Exploration & Production Bull 3X Shares ETF seeks to return 300% of the performance of the S&P Oil & Gas Exploration & Production Select Industry Index each day.
+Some ETPs are leveraged, which means they use derivatives and debt to multiply the return of the benchmark they mimic.
+For example, the Direxion Daily S&P Oil & Gas Exploration & Production Bull and Bear 2X Shares ETF (GUSH) seeks to return 200% of the performance of the S&P Oil & Gas Exploration & Production Select Industry Index each day.

-Leveraged ETPs can provide outsized returns, but they also involve outsized risk.
-It's possible to quickly lose the entire value of your investment.
+Leveraged ETPs can provide large returns, but they also involve increased risk.
+You could lose the entire value of your investment in one day.

-Inverse oil and/or natural gas ETFs and ETNs are ways to create short positions in those petroleum commodities by buying a single product that's traded on an exchange.
-(A short position is generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price.
-It's a way of betting on a drop in a market.)
+Inverse oil and/or natural gas ETFs and ETNs are ways to create short positions (i.e., sell a borrowed stock or share) in those petroleum commodities by buying a single product that's traded on an exchange.

-Inverse ETFs typically use various types of futures contracts to mimic the opposite performance of their underlying benchmark.
+- Inverse ETFs: Use various types of futures contracts to mimic the opposite performance of their underlying benchmark.
 Their share prices generally correlate to the net asset value of their holdings.

-Inverse ETNs are unsecured debt securities that aim to provide the opposite performance of their underlying benchmark.
-At maturity, they will pay the opposite of the return of the benchmark they track.
-You can also make money from them—and from inverse ETFs—by selling them at a higher price than the one you bought them at.
-Inverse ETNs' market prices are determined in part by the performance of the underlying index and are also affected by the perceived creditworthiness of their issuer.
+You can make money from inverse ETFs and ETFs by selling them at a higher price than you bought them for.
+Inverse ETNs' market prices are determined in part by the performance of the underlying index.
+They are also affected by the perceived creditworthiness of their issuer.

-You can use these inverse ETPs to inversely track an underlying index or other grouping of investments, if you believe its value will fall, or to hedge against downside risk in similar investments you own (in a long position).
+You can use these inverse ETPs to inversely track an underlying index or another grouping of investments if you believe its value will fall.
+You can also hedge against downside risk in similar assets you own when in a long position.

 Short-Term Investments With Higher Expenses

-The values of leveraged and inverse ETFs and ETNs are typically recalculated every day along with the financial instruments that make them up.
-Because of the complicated rebalancing involved, these inverse ETPs may not be able to accurately reflect the intended opposite performance of their benchmark beyond that particular day.
-And as a result, they are generally not recommended as long-term investments.
-(As of January 22, 2019, The Vanguard Group Inc., the second-largest provider of ETFs in the world, was no longer accepting new investments in leveraged or inverse ETFs, ETNs, or mutual funds.)
+The values of leveraged and inverse ETFs and ETNs are typically recalculated every day, along with the financial instruments that make them up.
+Because of the complex rebalancing involved, these ETPs may not accurately reflect the intended opposite performance of their benchmark beyond that particular day.

 In addition, because of the frequent buying and selling of their underlying derivatives, inverse ETPs usually have higher expense ratios than those of other ETPs.